Baba Marta / Баба Марта = Grandma Spring

 - Red and white interwoven string bracelets

-Traditionally, martenitsi / мартеница are handed out to friends and family and according to Bulgarian Folklore, are are said to bring health, wealth and good luck.
+Traditionally, martenitsi / мартеница are handed out to friends and family and according to Bulgarian Folklore, are said to bring health, wealth, and good luck.
 The Martenitsa is worn throughout March until the wearer sees a stork or blossoming tree which are symbols of warmer weather and the arrival of spring.
 When the Martenitsa is removed, it is common to then place the Martenitsa on to a blossoming tree.

 Baba Marta (Баба Марта) History